jzrake/lunum/README.md

 Array comparison functions.
 Compares the calling array element-by-element with another array and returns an array of boolean values accordingly.
-Unfortunately, the native Lua metamethods __eq, etc. must return booleans which is why comparisons are implemented as array methods.
+Unfortunately, the native Lua metamethods `__eq`, etc. must return booleans which is why comparisons are implemented as array methods.
 Example: